(Note: I’m now writing over at Substack. I’m not doing paid subscriptions but I encourage you to signup for my weekly newsletter over there!)

 P.S.: I recently received the following email from “Apple Market Research”.
 It’s proof that market research exists at Apple!

-Bob Gilbreath is co-founder and CEO of Ahalogy, a leading performance content marketing solution, and author of The Next Evolution of Marketing: Connect with your Customers by Marketing with Meaning.
+Bob Gilbreath is co-founder and CEO of Hearty, a Recommendation Network where great people help each other find opportunities, and author of The Next Evolution of Marketing: Connect with your Customers by Marketing with Meaning.
 Follow him on Twitter.